iwilliams/hpsx-godot-starter/README.md

 ## Intro
 The purpose of this repository is to act as a staring point for Godot games looking to imitate PSX style graphics.
 I've set up some defaults and included a material to use on your models with some explanation below.
 Please feel free to open a PR if you have some other techniques or examples that might fit in with this starter pack!

+The main shader being used is a slightly modified version of the one found at https://github.com/marmitoTH/godot-psx-shaders.

 ## Window Settings